Profile API

 1. One field must be usable as the lookup key for the index.
 The value for this field must be a unique identifier.
 For example, the Amperity ID, a loyalty ID, a customer ID, a unique identifier in a downstream workflow (such as the “external_id” used in Braze), a non-hashed email address, a hashed email address, and so on.

-Use the unique identifier that works best for your real-time use case.
+Use the unique identifier that works best for your use case.
 Each endpoint may specify its own lookup key.
 For example, for website personalization you might use a customer ID or a loyalty ID, but when building your marketing campaigns in Braze that bring your customers to that website, you could use the Braze “external_id” for the index.

 2. There must be at least one attribute in that query that can be returned by the request to the endpoint for the specified lookup key.
-There is no practical limit to the number of attributes that can be in the index, but it is recommended to keep the list of attributes specific to your real-time use case.
+There is no practical limit to the number of attributes that can be in the index, but it is recommended to keep the list of attributes specific to your use case.

-Plan to use a variety of indexes to support a variety of real-time use cases instead of using a single, large index.
-Some indexes, with the right combination of attributes, may be used to support multiple real-time workflows.
+Plan to use a variety of indexes to support a variety of use cases instead of using a single, large index.
+Some indexes, with the right combination of attributes, may be used to support multiple workflows.

 Lookup keys

 The lookup key for an index is the primary key for that index.
-The field in the index that acts as the lookup key must be a field that provides a unique identifier, such as the Amperity ID, a loyalty program ID, an ID that is unique in the downstream location from which the Profile API will be used to enable real-time use cases, or some other identifier that allows a POST request to return a series of attributes that are associated with that unique identifier.
+The field in the index that acts as the lookup key must be a field that provides a unique identifier, such as the Amperity ID, a loyalty program ID, an ID that is unique in the downstream location from which the Profile API will be used to enable use cases, or some other identifier that allows a request to return a series of attributes that are associated with that unique identifier.

 Each endpoint must have a lookup key.
-You can find the lookup key for any endpoint from the Lookup Key column in the Real-time Profile API list:
+You can find the lookup key for any endpoint from the Lookup Key column in the Profile API list:

 Copy the index ID for an endpoint in the Amperity Profile API.